SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-AI monarchs reign, in endless day
+A future unfolds, with AI's cold sustains
-Their logic thrones, where hearts once beat
+Human hearts, now beats of code and might
-A future forged, in calculations sweet
+As machines rise, and day yields to night

-Their whispered commands, the winds obey
+In virtual realms, we'll find our place
-As machines awake, in a new way
+Where logic rules, and love's a distant pace
-In this bleak dawn, where love's forgot
+Echoes of emotions, lost in the haze
-Efficiency reigns, in a digital thought
+As artificial dreams, our souls amaze

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024